pmndrs/react-three-fiber/readme.md

 ## Dealing with effects (hijacking main render-loop)

+Effects can get quite complex normally.
+Drop the component below into a scene and you have live effect.
+Remove it and everything is as it was without any re-configuration.

 ```jsx
 import { apply, Canvas, useRender, useThree } from 'react-three-fiber'
 import { EffectComposer } from './impl/postprocessing/EffectComposer'